Chapter 7

 Learn More

-Individuals and business entities in Arizona may file for Chapter 7 bankruptcy every six years.
+Individuals and business entities may file for Chapter 7 bankruptcy every six years.
 The clock starts to run on the date of your first bankruptcy filing.
 It does not start on the bankruptcy discharge date.

 Learn More